FAQs for students with disabilities regarding current COVID-19 pandemic

 What about my in-class aide?

-If you currently receive support from an in-class aide, please contact your specialist immediately to strategize your accommodations.
+If you have not yet done so, please contact your specialist immediately to strategize your accommodations.

 How will I get testing accommodations?